bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 Security System detail
 ^^^^^^^^^^^^^^^^^^^^^^

-On the security system detail view you have the possebility to change a configured security system.
+On the security system detail view you have the possibility to change a configured security system.
 The settings is read directly from the :ref:`ivy-yaml` file.
 Every change you make and save will be written directly back to the yaml file.
 The placeholder in the empty fields are the default